wp-plugins/custom-facebook-feed/README.txt

 5. You can display multiple feeds of different Facebook pages by specifying a Page ID directly in the shortcode: `[custom-facebook-feed id=SarahsBakery show=5]`.

 == Changelog ==

+= 1.1 =
+* Added the ability to define a maximum length for both the post title and body text

 = 1.0 =
 * Launch!